zhong-j-yu/rekex/doc/Intro.md

   make sense of the entire input as much as possible, even if there are localized syntax errors.

-For most applications, these limitations aren't a problem, and the mirror model works very well.
+For most applications, these limitations don't apply, and this mirror model works very well.
-There is nothing new though, most programmers think and work in this model intuitively.
+There is nothing new here, though, since most programmers think and work in this model intuitively.
-However, it's not so simple to practice it in conventional parser generators.
+However, it's not very simple to practice it in conventional parser generators.
 We need a new framework that directly supports the mirror model.